 The Crew Leader position starts in January and runs through August.
 The Crew Member position starts in May and runs through August.
 There are some trainings that may occur outside this date range.

 Yes.
-The Crew Member position is a summer only position.
+The Crew Member position is a summer only position, with an optional Fall crew position available.

 Of course!
 Many of our members have already graduated or are not enrolled in a college.
-Just please make sure that your availability coincides with our program dates.
+Please make sure that your availability coincides with our program dates and guidelines.

-We look for Crew Leader applications between September to early November and Crew Member applications between January and March.
+We look for Crew Leader applications between September to early November and Crew Member applications between February and early April.

 Please choose one of the following methods: